lindgrenj6/logrus_zinc/README.md

 })
 ```

+_note: URL will default to localhost:4080 and index will default to...default. so they are not required_

-After that just run the program like normal and your logs should be geting shipped to your local zinc instance.
+3. After that just run the program like normal and your logs should be geting shipped to your local zinc instance.
 Sweet!

 Just browse to http://localhost:4080 and you will see a lightweight verion of the Kibana UI we're all used to.